EFWob/RetroRadio/README.md

 The numbers are abritrary of course, your mileage may vary.
 In this example the reading range is between 103 and 467.
 You should observe a rather stable reading if the position of the tuning knob is not changed (jitter by one only, no matter what the tuning position is).
 You should also observe that the change is nonlinear.
-The higher the reading the less you have to turn for a change in the input readout.
+The higher the reading the less you have to turn for a change in the Input readout.

 For instance on my scale I have the the frequencies 530, 600, 800, 1200 and 1600 written on the AM scale.
 The corresponding readings are 113, 140, 212, 355
 and 460 in my example.
 A possible tuning map (with some fishing range and gaps as discussed above) for 5 'channels' mapped to that positions could be defined